 Peter offers a variety of hands-on tours for school and home school groups that focus on learning more about the city's art, architecture, history, parks, fountains, transportation systems and bridges.
 As a former school teacher, Peter can help students meet educational goals through the tours.
-Fees for all tours: $175 for one class of up to 30 students (includes teachers and chaperones). $300 for two classes at the same time.
+Fees for all tours: $180 for one class of up to 30 students (includes teachers and chaperones). $360 for two classes at the same time.
+Tour rates effective March 1, 2019.

 Here is what Peter offers: